 In this study we focused on light Majorana neutrino exchange as the underlying scenario for $0\nu\beta\beta$.
 Other scenarios when new particles are introduced could also predict a region in the funnel.
-For example models with a sterile neutrino allow for vanishing rates for 0$\nu\beta\beta$ \cite{Abada:2018qok,Zhao:2022trb,Asaka:2020wfo,Asaka:2020lsx,Asaka:2021hkg,Pascoli:2013fiz}.
-In particular, depending on the sterile parameters a funnel in IO opens up.
-However a Bayesian analysis of eV steriles showed the posterior probability that $|m_{ee}|$ falls into the funnel region is very small $<0.3\%$ \cite{Huang:2019qvq}.
-On the other hand models based on a left-right symmetry do not predict a region in the funnel \cite{Tello:2010am,Li:2020flq}, neither does a model where a new scalar interaction \cite{Graf:2020cbf} is introduced.
+For example, models with a sterile neutrino allow for vanishing rates for 0$\nu\beta\beta$ \cite{Abada:2018qok,Zhao:2022trb,Asaka:2020wfo,Asaka:2020lsx,Asaka:2021hkg,Pascoli:2013fiz}.
+In particular, depending on the sterile parameters, a funnel in IO opens up.
+However, a Bayesian analysis of eV sterile parameters showed that the posterior probability that $|m_{ee}|$ falls into the funnel region is very small, $<0.3\%$ \cite{Huang:2019qvq}.
+On the other hand, models based on a left-right symmetry do not predict a region in the funnel \cite{Tello:2010am,Li:2020flq}, neither does a model where a new scalar interaction \cite{Graf:2020cbf} is introduced.

-As neutrinoless double beta decay experiments continue to push the limits down into the inverted mass ordering region understanding the theoretically favored regions of parameter space is important to plan for experimental upgrades.
-This progress needs to be accompanied by additional work to unambiguously interpret measurement to improvement in nuclear matrix calculation is needed as well.
+As neutrinoless double beta decay experiments continue to push the limits down into the inverted mass ordering region, understanding the theoretically favored regions of parameter space is important to plan for experimental upgrades.
+In order to unambiguously interpret a measurement in the context of flavor models presented in this work, improvements in nuclear matrix calculations are also needed.